ionic-team/ionic-portals/website/docs/cli/configuration.md

 ### Configuration Options

 1. **`sync` (List of Apps)**
    - This is a list of apps that you want to synchronize.
 Each app is specified as a dictionary with the following attributes.
+     An app can be either a remote app or a local app.
+A remote app is an app that is hosted on Appflow.
+     A local app is an app that is hosted locally on your machine.

+   - Remote Configuration Options
       - **`app-id` (Required)**
         - Type: String
         - Description: The unique identifier for the Appflow application you want to sync.

       - **`channel` (Optional)**
         - Type: String
         - Default: `production`
         - Description: The channel of the Appflow application to be synchronized.

+   - Local Configuration Options
+      - **`file-path` (Required)**
+        - Type: String
+        - Description: The path to the local build folder to be synchronized.

+   - Common Configuration Options
       - **`directory-name` (Optional)**
         - Type: String
-     - Default: the `app-id` will be used
+        - Default: the `app-id` or the last path component of `file-path` will be used
         - Description: The directory name where the synchronized app will be saved.

-2. **`token` (Required)**
+2. **`token` (Optional)**
    - Type: String
    - Description: The authentication token required to access Portals and perform sync operations.
 This token should be kept secure, as it provides access to your Appflow deployments.
+This is required if you want to sync a remote app.

 ### Usage